markshust/docker-magento/README.md

 Run this automated one-liner from the directory you want to install your project to:

 ```
-curl -s https://raw.githubusercontent.com/markoshust/docker-magento/master/lib/onelinesetup|bash -s -- mymagento.test 2.3.0
+curl -s https://raw.githubusercontent.com/markoshust/docker-magento/master/lib/onelinesetup|bash -s -- magento2.test 2.3.0
 ```

-The `mymagento.test` above defines the hostname to use, and the `2.3.0` defines the Magento version to install.
+The `magento2.test` above defines the hostname to use, and the `2.3.0` defines the Magento version to install.
 Note that since we need a write to `/etc/hosts` for DNS resolution, you will be prompted for your system password during setup.

-After the one-liner above completes running, you should be able to access your site at `http://mymagento.test`.
+After the one-liner above completes running, you should be able to access your site at `http://magento2.test`.

 ### Manual Setup (New Project)

 Same result as the one-liner above.
-Just replace `mymagento` references with the hostname that you wish to setup.
+Just replace `magento2` references with the hostname that you wish to setup.

 ```
-# Quick setup for a new instance of Magento 2, using magento230.test as a base:
+# Quick setup for a new instance of Magento 2, using magento2.test as a base:
 curl -s https://raw.githubusercontent.com/markoshust/docker-magento/master/lib/template|bash -s -- magento-2

 bin/download 2.3.0